 Another reason for a slower final step in digestion during pregnancy is the weight of the fetus on the colon.
 Extra weight means the colon may not be able to empty its contents all the way.

 Despite all of the issues with digestion during pregnancy, the mother's body and the baby will need huge amounts of calories, vitamins, and nutrients.
 Metabolism will also increase, so mom needs to eat more than she did before she was pregnant to keep development on track for the fetus.
 Taking a prenatal vitamin at least once a day is important.
 If digestion during pregnancy is a problem during a specific time of day (like morning sickness), take the prenatal vitamin at another time.
-It is important to keep the supplement down so the body can use the extra vitamins and nutrients for baby's growth.
+It is important to keep the supplement down so the body can use the extra vitamins and nutrients for the baby's growth.

 Of all the bodily processes that change during pregnancy, digestion during pregnancy is the only one affected on all three levels.
 Many digestion problems during pregnancy are common and easily avoidable, but all should be discussed with your doctor.